Welcome to Travis Credit Union

 How to make a claim for a refund

-If you believe that you have suffered a loss relating to a substitute check that you received and that was posted to your account, please contact us at the mailing address listed in the “How to Contact Us” section of this disclosure.
-You must contact us within 40 calendar days of the date that we mailed (or otherwise delivered by a means to which you agreed) the substitute check in question or the account statement showing that the substitute check was posted to your account, whichever is later.
+If you believe that you have suffered a loss relating to a substitute check that was posted to your account, please contact us at the mailing address listed in the “How to Contact Us” section of this disclosure.
+You must contact us within 40 calendar days of the date that we made available to you an image of the substitute check in question or the account statement showing that the substitute check was posted to your account, whichever is later.
 We will extend this time period if you were not able to make a timely claim because of extraordinary circumstances.

 Your claim must include:

 - A description of why you have suffered a loss (for example, you think the amount withdrawn was incorrect);

 - An estimate of the amount of your loss;

 - An explanation of why the substitute check you received is insufficient to confirm that you suffered a loss; and